9th Dáil

 The 9th Dáil was elected at the 1937 general election on 1 July 1937 and met on 21 July 1937.
-The members of Dáil Éireann, the house of representatives of the Oireachtas (legislature) of the Irish Free State, are known as TDs.
+The members of Dáil Éireann, the Chamber of Deputies of the Oireachtas (legislature) of the Irish Free State, are known as TDs.
 Seanad Éireann, a second chamber in the Irish Free State, had been abolished in May 1936.

 On 29 December 1937, the Constitution of Ireland came into effect, with the state being renamed as Ireland.
-The Oireachtas established under this constitution was bicameral, and an indirect election to the new Seanad Éireann took place in April 1938, forming the 2nd Seanad.
+Under Article 54 of the Constitution, the Dáil established by the Constitution of the Irish Free State became Dáil Éireann of the new bicameral Oireachtas, being described in Article 15 of the Constitution as a House of Representatives.
+Under Article 55, the Oireachtas consisted of a single chamber only, pending the first assembly of the new Seanad Éireann on 27 April 1938.
+This took place following an indirect election forming the 2nd Seanad.